EmbarkStudios/cargo-deny/docs/src/checks/sources/cfg.md

 ### The `unknown-git` field (optional)

-Determines what happens when a crate from a git repository not in the allow list is encountered.
+Determines what happens when a crate from a git repository not in the `allow-git` list is encountered.

 * `deny` - Will emit an error with the URL of the repository, and fail the check.